hasadna/open-bus/ROADMAP.md

 *Show how accessible are different locations and resources by public transport.*
 *We wish to measure accessibility between two areas, for example how many people that live in South Tel Aviv are connected to Kfar-Saba.
 And also to measure accessibility between area and some features like workplaces, universities, healthcare, culture etc. for example Many many people who live in Beer-Sheva are connected to workplaces?*
 -   Between Locations
--   Between Locations and Resources
+-   Between Locations and Resources (jobs, leisure, health-care, nature, culture etc.)
 -   Between Populations and Resources

 ### Complaints